-Investors will eye cash, production in Tesla 1Q earnings
+Tesla posts record 1Q loss as cash burn accelerates

 "The negative outlook reflects the likelihood that Tesla will have to undertake a large, near-term capital raise in order to refund maturing obligations and avoid a liquidity shortfall," Moody's wrote in a note to investors.

-Tesla Inc., which has had only two profitable quarters in its nearly eight years as a public company, is expected to lose millions again in the critical first quarter.
-Analysts polled by FactSet predict a net loss of $713 million, or $4.04 per share.
-That would be Tesla's worst quarterly loss.
-Excluding one-time items the company should lose $3.54 per share on revenue of $3.28 billion.
+Tesla Inc., which has had only two profitable quarters in its nearly eight years as a public company.

 The key to raising cash to cover expenses is production of the Model 3 mass-market electric car, which starts at $35,000 but can easily top $50,000 with options.
-Tesla has had trouble ramping up its factory in Fremont, California, near San Francisco — so much so that Musk has tweeted he's sleeping at the plant and that automation is overrated and more humans are needed to build the cars.
-More humans would cost more money, increasing the cash burn.
+Production problems have been so bad that CEO Elon Musk has tweeted he's sleeping at the plant and that automation is overrated and more humans are needed to build the cars.

 The plant has wildly missed Musk's forecasts.
 When production started last summer he promised to build 20,000 Model 3s during the month of December.
 Instead, Tesla made only 2,425 during the entire fourth quarter.